How much does a Welder/Fabricator make?

 How to earn more as a Welder/Fabricator?

-- Consider jobs in areas with a shortage of skilled welders/fabricators.
+- Seek out roles in industries with a high demand for skilled welders/fabricators.